 - Choose the following options:

 - Click Next.
 Review the list of fields and the type of data selected for each.
-Note that this is an optional step.
+This is an optional step.
 When you are finished, click Back.

 - Click Finish.
 Google Earth begins geocoding your data.